jirkafm/generic-artifactory-deploy-maven-plugin/README.md

 package type of artifactory repository.

 This plugin is based on work of another plugin [rest-maven-plugin](https://github.com/cjnygard/rest-maven-plugin).
-Credit to author of this plugin [Carl Nygard](https://github.com/cjnygard).
+Credit to author of that plugin [Carl Nygard](https://github.com/cjnygard).

 For Java 8 and newer.